#FinancialFriday: What Are Allowable Expenses?

 For small business owners, properly tracking allowable expenses can significantly affect the tax your business ultimately pays.
 However, claiming expenses correctly requires good recordkeeping and a clear understanding of what qualifies as a legitimate business expense.

-In simple terms, if an expense is required to operate your business and is directly related to generating income, it is often considered allowable.
+In simple terms, if an expense is ordinary, necessary, and directly related to operating your business, it is often considered allowable.
 Keeping accurate records of these expenses helps ensure your financial statements are accurate and your tax filings are properly supported.

 Common Types of Allowable Expenses